-Poissy, Yvelines, France.126 Since 2021 Peugeot has been a brand of Amsterdambased127 Stellantis N.V.; prior to that, from 1976 it had been a brand of Paris-based Groupe PSA (formerly known as PSA Peugeot Citroën), and before that an independent company.128 Stellantis was formed in 2021 from the merger of PSA and Fiat Chrysler Automobiles (FCA).129
+Poissy, Yvelines, France.
+130 Since 2021 Peugeot has been a brand of Amsterdambased 131 Stellantis N.V.; prior to that, from 1976 it had been a brand of Paris-based Groupe PSA (formerly known as PSA Peugeot Citroën), and before that an independent company.
+Stellantis was formed in 2021 from the merger of PSA and Fiat Chrysler Automobiles (FCA).

 Peugeot's parent Stellantis reported annual net revenue of €152 billion for 2021.
-It does not report separate figures for its various brands, but for 2020, prior to the merger of PSA and FCA, PSA's net revenue is reported as €47.7 billion, representing approximately 36% of the €134 billion revenue of the combined entity for that year.130 Stellantis sold 6.5 million vehicles worldwide in 2021 (representing 8.2% of global light vehicle sales131), slightly up on 2020 (6.4 million) but down 19% on 2019's pre-pandemic figure of 8 million.132 Again, Stellantisdoes not provide a breakdown of sales by brand; but according to research by Greenpeace East Asia, in 2020 PSA (of which Peugeot was a part) sold around 2.5 million vehicles.133 still representing just 6% of its global sales.
-Low emission vehicles accounted for 12.8% of Stellantis' total car sales in Europe (the EU-27 plus the UK, Norway, Iceland and Switzerland) and 3.4% of cars and light trucks in the USA.136 Zero emission vehicles (including fuel cell vehicles as well as BEVs) accounted for 8% of European car sales (somewhat lower than the 10.3% figure for all manufacturers that year137); such vehicles 'are expected to be offered in the U.S. during 2022'.138
+It does not report separate figures for its various brands, but for 2020, prior to the merger of PSA and FCA, PSA's net revenue is reported as €47.7 billion, representing approximately 36% of the €134 billion revenue of the combined entity for that year.
+Stellantis sold 6.5 million vehicles worldwide in 2021 (representing 8.2% of global light vehicle sales ), slightly up on 2020 (6.4 million) but down 19% on 2019's pre-pandemic figure of 8 million.
+Again, Stellantis does not provide a breakdown of sales by brand; but according to research by Greenpeace East Asia, in 2020 PSA (of which Peugeot was a part) sold around 2.5 million vehicles.

+In 2021 Stellantis sold 388,000 low emission vehicles worldwide, up 160% on 2020 but still representing just 6% of its global sales.
+Low emission vehicles accounted for 12.8% of Stellantis' total car sales in Europe (the EU-27 plus the UK, Norway, Iceland and Switzerland) and 3.4% of cars and light trucks in the USA.
+140 Zero emission vehicles (including fuel cell vehicles as well as BEVs) accounted for 8% of European car sales (somewhat lower than the 10.3% figure for all manufacturers that year 141); such vehicles 'are expected to be offered in the U.S. during 2022'.
+142